Learn the art and science of composting!

 - Reduce water use and increase water retention.
 Compost increases your soil's water holding capacity by up to 7 times and retains water for up to 7 days.

 - Work with a team to build, maintain and troubleshoot a traditional compost pile.
-Course will also cover composting with worms (vermicomposting) and compost fermentation (Bokashi).
+Course will also cover composting with worms (vermicomposting), compost fermentation (Bokashi), and more!

-Master Composter certification requires attendance at 4 out of 5 classes, as well as 30 volunteer hours of related community service.
+Master Composter certification requires attendance at all 5 classes, as well as 30 volunteer hours of related community service.

-This 5-week course will meet at the Ridgehaven "Green Building" every TUESDAY evening.
+This 5-week course will meet at the Tecolote Canyon Nature Center every SATURDAY afternoon from 12:00 - 3:00 PM.

 *If the fee presents a financial hardship, please contact Diane Hazard at email@example.com to apply for a scholarship.